|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 The anisotropy analysis covers multiple Barents Sea areas and includes 20 drilled wells.
 The wells included in this study have been subdivided in 10 different groups based on their geographical location (Table 1).
 Note that in area 10 (Hoop) no wells were available, and results are based solely on CSEM data.
 For each area CSEM data were inverted to determine resistivity and anisotropy values.

-Using a subset of the SEG SEAM controlled source electromagnetic (CSEM) data, we attempted to improve the interpretation workflows in a blind test using various available software and interpretation approaches.
-To avoid bias introduced by any approach due to its inherent and technical limitations, we started with feasibility study to establish the recoverability of the prospect and carefully stepped through 1D, 2.5D, and 3D analyses with seismic and well log data integrated at each stage.
-Though the true locale of the prospect has not been revealed to the interpreters for comparison, a consistent, plausible result of the hydrocarbon reservoir has been derived.
+Using a subset of the SEG SEAM controlled source electromagnetic (CSEM) data, we attempted to improve the The client set the company a task: based on the acquired interpretation workflows in a blind test using various CSEM data, two well log suites and two seismically available software and interpretation approaches.
+To avoid defined horizons, provide interpreted results to address two bias introduced by any approach due to its inherent and questions: technical limitations, we started with feasibility study to 1) What is the extent of the hydrocarbon encountered establish the recoverability of the prospect and carefully in one of the wells?

-Summary A rock physics model is presented to calculate the effective resistivity of a rock with partially interconnected fluid inclusions or cracks.
-The model uses the differential effective medium models and the probability of interconnection between inclusions.
-The level interconnection between the fluid inclusion is controlled by the volume fraction of the fluid and the aspect ratio of the inclusions.
-The model is independent of inclusion size and assumes a statistically random distribution of inclusions.
-Introduction Electrical resistivity is an important physical property measurement for reservoir characterization.
+The model uses the differential effective medium models and the probability of In this study a rock physics model is developed to interconnection between inclusions.
+The level determine the degree of interconnection between idealized interconnection between the fluid inclusion is controlled by fluid inclusions.
+The method uses a statistical approach to the volume fraction of the fluid and the aspect ratio of the calculate the number of inclusions in a host medium that inclusions.
+The model is independent of inclusion size and overlap a single inclusion.
+This degree of interconnection is assumes a statistically random distribution of inclusions.